 - Test your knowledge of German using the Merkblatt Sprachniveau. through the Humboldt Language Centre.
 As a rule, a minimum of 35 to 50 points must be scored on the Test in order to study at the HU, in accordance with the requirements of the various faculties.
 For more information, please see:

 Additionally accepted language tests include:

 - the Zentrale Oberstufenprüfung, or the Kleine or Große Deutsche Sprachdiplom from the "Goethe Institut" or

 - the DSH (Deutsche Sprachprüfung zum Hochschulzugang), or

 - the TestDaF Certificate

 - Register at the home page of Humboldt-Universität zu Berlin, International Office, at: .

-- Approx. one month after we have received your application your application will be confirmed by e-mail.
+- Approximately one month after we have received your application, your application will be confirmed by e-mail.